 Our corporate governance guidelines do not dictate a particular Board structure, and the Board is given the flexibility to select its Chairman and our Chief Executive Officer in the manner that it believes is in the best interests of our stockholders.
 Accordingly, the Chairman and the Chief Executive Officer may be filled by one individual or two.
-The Board has currently determined that having Gary Haroian serve as Chairman and David Mendels serve as Chief Executive Officer is in the best interests of the stockholders.
 We currently separate the roles of Chief Executive Officer and Chairman in recognition of the differences between the two roles as they are presently defined.
 The Chief Executive Officer is responsible for setting the strategic direction for the company and for the day-to-day leadership and performance of the company, while the Chairman provides guidance to the Chief Executive Officer and leads the Board.
 The Board believes its administration of its risk oversight function has not affected the Board's leadership structure.